martagrz/martagrz.github.io/content/authors/admin/_index.md

     url: ucl.ac.uk

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests lie at the intersection of Economics and Machine Learning
+bio: My interests lie at the intersection of economics and machine learning.
+My work aims to understand and model the underlying mechanisms of choice and decision-making behaviour, accounting for dynamic settings, across a range of environments.

 # Interests to show in About widget
 interests:
+  - Microeconomics
   - Computational Economics
-  - Dynamic Pricing
-  - Recommender Systems
-  - (Inverse) Reinforcement Learning
+  - Dynamic Programming / Reinforcement Learning
+  - Game Theory
   - Machine Learning

 # Education to show in About widget